 - Solar battery chargers

-- A Kindle containing more than 150 books, many of them reference and survival books but also dozens of classics and a couple version of the Bible
+- A Kindle, iPad, or e-reader containing reference and survival books but also dozens of classics and a couple of versions of the Bible

 - Small DVD player (a backup player would be good also)